-This course is designed to prepare students in the four language skills of speaking, listening, reading and writing.
-It prepares students to communicate effectively in Spanish covering pronunciation, building vocabulary and applying grammatical structures.
+This course is designed to prepare pupils in the 4 language skills of speaking, listening, reading and writing.
+It prepares pupils to communicate effectively in Spanish covering pronunciation, building vocabulary and applying grammatical structures.
 You will learn general conversation skills and how to deal with events that you could meet when travelling in a Spanish speaking country.